TD-Dan/Sunwai/Sunwai workbook/Workbook Lessons/Lesson 1.2 - Syllables and Stress.md

 ---
 ## Lets go!

 *Hai!* It's Neko again!
 In the last lesson, we learned the 15 letters - the ingredients of Sunwai (`A E I O U T N S K M W L H R P`).
-Now, let's see how we combine them into **syllables** (`lisu pi` - word circles/parts), the small chunks of sound that make up words.
+Now, let's see how we combine them into **syllables** (`kipuan` - symbols together), the small chunks of sound that make up words.
 Sunwai has a simple recipe for this.

 ## Objective